George and Jane Rossington

 He was a tailor of Swineshead, who had married Rebecca Sutherland

 in 1823.
-(He had been born in Kirkby Mallory in Leicerstershire.
+(He had been born in Kirkby Mallory in Leicestershire.
 In

 1861 and 1871 he is remarried to an Eliza, born in Frampton, and living

-in Bickers between Swineshead and Donnington.
+in Bickers between Swineshead and Donington.
 In 1881 he is boarding

-with Martha's other daughter Jane Houseley in Donnington, who had
+with Martha's other daughter Jane Houseley in Donington, who had

 boarded with him in 1841.)